scinos/metal-models-11th/src/models/other/starcraft-siege-tank/index.md

 ---
 title: 'Starcraft: Siege Tank'
-description: Metal model of a Siege Tank from Starcraft II, by Piececool
+description: Metal model of a Siege Tank from Starcraft II, by MU
 date: 2022-05-03
 pictures:
     entry: 12